Essential First Aid Items You Should Have in Your Car

 - Plastic bags for disposing contaminated items

 With all the CPR and First Aid training in the world, you never know what you will recall and what will go “out the window” during an emergency.
-Look into taking a CPR and First Aid certification class to receive hands-on training and include a written guide of the lessons you learned in the class inside your First Aid kit.
+Look into taking a CPR and First Aid certification class to receive hands-on training.
+Pro tip: include a written guide of the lessons you learned in the class inside your First Aid kit so you remember what to do in the middle of an emergency.

 - Personal items like baby products, allergy, and asthma prescriptions, and anti-nausea medication.